-When people think of marketing, they tend to think of PR or advertising, and while these are both important tools to use in a holistic marketing campaign, it’s important not to forget content marketing.
-Now, more than ever, when faced with the unprecedented circumstances of the coronavirus (Covid-19) outbreak, content is king, and one of the best tools at your disposal for getting key information to your current and future customers.
+When people think of marketing, they tend to think of PR or advertising.
+While these are both important tools to use in a holistic marketing campaign, it’s important not to forget content marketing.
+Now, more than ever, when faced with the unprecedented circumstances of the coronavirus (Covid-19) outbreak, content is king.
+It is most definitely one of the best tools at your disposal for getting key information to your current and future customers.
 In this blog, we’ll talk about what content marketing is, and how you can make the most out of it for your business.

 What is content marketing anyway?